zoffixznet/perl6.party/post/The-Failure-Point-of-a-Release.md

-What makes this a bit problematic is dependence on NQP and MoarVM projects: a version bump in them brings all the previous commits around and MoarVM is even released by a different team.
+What makes this a bit problematic is dependence on NQP and MoarVM projects: a version bump in them brings all the previous commits in and MoarVM is even released by a different team.
 Keeping three release branches around while doing acrobatics with version bumps is less than ideal.
 Moreover, there's a 4th player in this all: the Roast repo.
 Any new tests added to it would fail on